 You need to be in control without being too overbearing or intimidating.
 Perhaps take some time out to allow each child to introduce themselves to you and the class, which will help them feel more a part of the group and let you learn a bit about them as well.

 Your first lesson plan should include ways of assessing your students and their skills as well as what they already know and what you will need to focus on for each student.
 Pre-assessments that mirror post-assessments are one way of gaining information to allow you differentiate during the unit.
 Additionally, benchmark assessments allow you to gain a baseline of broad skills and knowledge that you can compare to mid-year and again at the end of the school year.

 Give students an overview of the plan for the year (very briefly) as well as a breakdown of procedures, rules, and routines so they know what behavior is expected.
 The age of the student will dictate how long you need to set aside to teach and model procedures to help them be successful.
 Never assume that a student, regardless of age, already knows your expectations, rules, routines, or procedures.

 As a teacher, it is up to you to decide how to start the new school year on a positive note, but being well prepared and establishing ground rules from the start is sure to make the rest of the year much easier.
 Being positive, respectful and polite towards students, as well as using praise to reinforce their enthusiasm will help them be more positive and ensure a happier class environment.

 INcompassing Education provides professional development for teachers (on-site, off-site, and online PD).
-Our webinar series, Supporting Mental Health in Schools and Supporting Students of Trauma aim to equip educators with knowledge and skills to better support students.
-You’ll also earn credits for your continuing education.
+Our webinar series, Depression and Anxiety Disorders and Supporting Students of Trauma aim to equip educators with knowledge and skills to better support students.
 For any questions, please visit our contact page or like us on Facebook, INcompassing Education LLC.